Frequently Asked Questions

 Frequently Asked Questions (FAQs)

 A: All space managers are committed to responding to requests within two business days.
-Complex events with many add-on services may take longer since service providers and possibly also our central risk authorities need to provide input for the reservation estimate.
+Complex events with many add-on services may take longer since service providers and possibly our central risk authorities need to provide input for the reservation estimate.

 A: Yes.
-All reservations require an activity number or research project ID so that if there are any costs (clean up, repairs other) that originate from your use of the venue, the space manager/event coordinator can charge the expense to your department as written in the Terms & Conditions.
+All internal request for space require a SpeedType so that if there are any costs that originate from your use of the venue, the space manager/event coordinator can charge the expense to your department as written in the Terms & Conditions.

 Q: Why does the reservation request process include so many detailed questions?
 Do I have to answer them?